foodsAvoid standard versions

 What real-world misread should malt vinegar catch?

-For malt vinegar, the label transcript is useful only when it matches the current package, flavor, and preparation context.
+Use a different checked vinegar or condiment when the label says malt vinegar, barley malt, malt vinegar powder, or when a restaurant cannot confirm the sauce, chip seasoning, dressing, pickle brine, or shared bottle.
 Use it to frame the malt vinegar question, not as a current package guarantee, unless the evidence detail names public-source material.

 Use the example type to decide whether this malt vinegar example is representative, public-source, or custom explanatory evidence before applying it to the label, menu, or kitchen setup in front of you.